Anywhere365/DialogueStudioFlows/TranslateChatGoogle_minimal/README.md

 ### Minimal Chat translate Bot for Teams and Skype
 ## Anywhere365 Dialogue Studio
 ## Flow description
 Easiest minimal example for translation chat bot.
-So you chat in English language and
+So you chat in English language and get same text back translated to other language.
+Example uses Anywhere365 Dialogue Studio Google translate node.
+Initial set to English to French translation.

 ## How to import in Anywhere365 Dialogue Studio
 - Goto hamburger menu, top right, in Dialogue Studio
 - Choose Import